entitydb-io/EntityDb.NET/README.md

 should check before attempting to commit to see if the username is available and give immediate feedback to choose a different username).

-### Aliases

-An alias is like a lease, except that it doesn't have a scope or a label.
-It is unique per entity branch name and a value, and it can be used to achieve idempotency automatically.
-Source repositories will skip messages if its alias is already recorded.

 ### Snapshots

 A snapshot is a stateful object at a given point in time.
 They always have an identifier and a version.